 The office lease in Norway was subleased from October 2020.
-Related right-of-use asset of NOK 1.2 million was derecognized and lease receivable for the sublease of NOK 1.5 million was recognized.
-Gain on sublease of NOK 0.3 million is included as part of "Other revenues".
+Related right-of-use asset of NOK 1.2 million was derecognized and lease receivable for the sublease of NOK 1.5 million was recognized in 2020.
+Gain on sublease of NOK 0.3 million was included as part of "Other revenues" in 2020.